elan-ev/studip-opencast-plugin/DEVELOP.md

 3. The production ready zip while will be located in the same folder and look something like `Opencast-VX.X.zip`

+# How to translate text strings in Opencast

+The plugin uses gettext to translate the text from german to other languages.

+## Extract

+Currently there is only the German and English translation present in this plugin.
+To generate the translation files (.po & .mo) one can simply run the `translate.sh` or use `npm run translate`.
+The latter is done automatically when creating a plugin zip via `npm run zip`.

+## Translate

+After extracting all present translation strings from the current code with the above commands, you can either directly edit `locale/en/LC_MESSAGES/opencast.po` or better use a tool like [Poedit](https://poedit.net/).

+## Compile

+After you are done entering translation strings, run one of the extract commands once more to regenerate the `opencast.mo` and the `translations.json`, which are the files used by the translation mechanic in Stud.IP and henceforth this plugin.

 # Codeception Tests